NatanelBirarov/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python - Hangman

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game in Python to practice string manipulation, loops, conditionals, and random selection.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Task 1: Hangman Game Core

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Display current progress using underscores for unguessed letters (e.g., _ a _ _ m a n)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Show a win or lose message at the end

+### 🛠️ Task 2: Game Enhancements (Optional)

+#### Description
+Add extra features to make your game more fun and user-friendly.

+#### Requirements
+Possible enhancements:

+- Allow players to play multiple rounds
+- Add a list of used letters
+- Include ASCII art for the hangman
+- Let players choose difficulty levels

+---

+**Learning Objectives:**
+- Practice Python basics in a fun, interactive way
+- Strengthen problem-solving and debugging skills

+**Encouragement:**
+Take your time, experiment, and have fun building your game!